Semiparametric bivariate extreme-value copulas: Method

-The value $G = 1$ is attained when $A$ is identically equal to the lower support lines ($\int_0^1 A = 3/4$), producing the perfect dependence copula.
-On the other hand, $G = 0$ is attained when $A$ is identically equal to the upper bound line ($\int_0^1 A = 1$), producing the independence copula.
-This way, bivariate positive association can be interpreted in economic terms: perfect dependence is equivalent to perfect inequality, whereas independence corresponds to perfect equality.

-The Gini coefficient is not a common association measure in the context of EVCs, despite its simplicity.
-In fact, we have only found a brief mention to a slightly modified version of it in~\cite{Guzmics2020}, where the measure was not scaled to lie on $[0, 1]$ and Pickands symmetry was further assumed.
-The index can be reformulated for any \textit{positively quadrant dependent} copula $C$, i.e., $C(u, v) \geq uv$, for all $u, v \in [0, 1]^2$, as\footnote{ The CDF~\eqref{eq:h-cdf} and its stochastic interpretation provide a shortcut to check this. }
+The \gls{gc} is an uncommon association measure in the context of \glspl{evc}, despite its simplicity.
+We have only found a brief mention of it in~\cite{Guzmics2020}, where the measure was not scaled to lie on $[0, 1]$.
+Moreover, \gls{pf} symmetry was further assumed.
+The index can be reformulated for any \textit{positively quadrant dependent} copula $C$, i.e., $C(u, v) \geq uv$, for all $u, v \in [0, 1]^2$, as\footnote{The \gls{cdf}~\eqref{eq:h-cdf} and its stochastic interpretation provide a shortcut to check this.}

-The Gini coefficient, as defined above, satisfies the axioms of a \textit{dependence measure}~\cite{Bouye2000}, taking values on $[0, 1]$, unlike Kendall's tau and Spearman's rho, that belong to a more general family of \textit{concordance measures}, ranging in $[-1, 1]$ and allowing for negative association.
-Although we call it Gini coefficient, because of its origin, it is not to be confused with another well-known concordance measure: Gini's gamma.
+The \gls{gc}, as defined above, satisfies the axioms of a \textit{dependence measure}~\cite{Bouye2000}.
+The \gls{gc} takes values on $[0, 1]$, unlike Kendall's tau and Spearman's rho, which belong to a more general family of \textit{concordance measures}, ranging in $[-1, 1]$ and allowing for negative association.